LLyaudet/DevOrSysAdminScripts/README.md

   "@function_name@_result_".
 - Whenever a variable is no more modified after some point, add the keyword `readonly` or use `declare -r`.
+- Whenever a variable will only contain integer values (or boolean values as 0 or 1), use `declare -i`.
 - I named bash files with suffixes ".exec.sh" when the script can be runned
   (executable, abbreviation stops before a vowel).